Designating bathing waters in Wales: guidance note

 Will the landowner provide a letter of support?

-Does the landowner support the application, and agree that the site is used by a large number of bathers?
+Does the landowner have a view on the application, and whether the site is used by a large number of bathers?
 The landowner may also have duties if the site is designated for nature conservation.
 You should not assume that you have access to any land or water without the landowner’s permission.
+This letter should also comment on whether the location is likely to pose a significant physical safety risk to bathers arising from the features of the site — that is, a risk greater than would normally be expected at open water bathing locations.
+We have drafted guidance for landowners to assist you in providing the necessary information.

 Is the site advertised or promoted as a place to bathe?